-Surface water, which is all water naturally open to the atmosphere such as rivers, lakes, reservoirs, ponds, streams, impoundments, seas, and estuaries, in the Town of Elk Grove includes the Galena River and Madden Branch.
+Surface water includes all water naturally open to the atmosphere such as rivers, lakes, reservoirs, ponds, streams, impoundments, seas, and estuaries.
+In the Town of White Oak Springs, most surface water is in the form of rivers.
 These watercourses provide recreational opportunities, such as fishing, canoeing, wildlife viewing, swimming, and bird watching.
 These same rivers and feeder streams also provide essential habitat for fish, mussels, insects, and other wildlife.
 See Map 3.2.1, County Water Resource Map for more information.